 formed.
 Such, upon its own shewing, is the present condition of Christianity.

-<h3>Position of Dissent Relatively to the Gathering of Believers</h3>
+<h3>POSITION OF DISSENT RELATIVELY TO THE GATHERING OF BELIEVERS</h3>

-We are (may I not say it?) agreed that the gathering together in one all the children of God is according to God&#8217;s will as expressed in His word.
+We are (may I not say it?) agreed that the gathering together in one all the children of God is according to God's will as expressed in His word.
 But I ask, before I go farther, Can any one believe that the dissenting congregations, such as we see them in this or any other country, have attained to this end, or are at all likely to attain to it?